arielcwebster/DataScience/index.md

 ## Advanced Data Science

-Ariel's Office Hours are TBA (please fill out [this survey](https://docs.google.com/forms/d/1jc2dXeU9GJZOfAxPFntLP7bNMJ5hwgOVPXl3L9O_x4Y/edit) about your availability so I can set them accordingly) or you can make an appointment outside those times by clicking this [link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUFwT2R0NWJJNk1ffGRlZmF1bHR8YzhhMzM4NmIyYWYyN2I1ZjE1NDBkODkzNDcxNzBlZTA)
+Ariel's Office Hours are TBA (please fill out [this survey](https://docs.google.com/forms/d/1jc2dXeU9GJZOfAxPFntLP7bNMJ5hwgOVPXl3L9O_x4Y/edit) about your availability so I can set them accordingly) or you can make an appointment outside those times by clicking this [link.](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUFwT2R0NWJJNk1ffGRlZmF1bHR8YzhhMzM4NmIyYWYyN2I1ZjE1NDBkODkzNDcxNzBlZTA)

+Please fill out this [Data Survey](https://forms.gle/3fp11BtWCaWenGJr6) by the end of the first week of class.

 **Text Book** - None of the below options are required but they may be good resources for the class.
   - Data Analysis with Open Source Tools (ISBN-13: 9780596802356)